USAA Secured Card American Express Credit Card 2024 Review

 Once you’ve got these two techniques down, you can keep the ball rolling by doing the following:

-Is the USAA Secured Card® American Express® Rewards Card?
+Is the USAA Secured Card American Express a Rewards Card?

 USAA has some great rewards card options but this card isn’t one of them.
 That means no points, cash back or miles on your purchases.
-This card’s sole purpose is helping you amp up your credit score.
+This card’s sole purpose is to help you amp up your credit score.